-The influence of systematic effects on the 88Sr+secondary frequency standard NRC-SrIOC1 was investigated in [1].
+The influence of systematic effects on the 88Sr+ secondary frequency standard NRC-SrIOC1 was investigated in [1].
 The effects for which NRC-SrIOC1 is corrected are:

-- -blackbody radiation field

-- -thermal motion

-- -quadratic Zeeman shift

-- -collisional frequency shift

-- -1092 nm ac Stark shift

-- -674 nm ac Stark shift

-- -422 nm ac Stark shift

-- -gravitational redshift
+-blackbody radiation field -thermal motion -quadratic Zeeman shift -collisional frequency shift -1092 nm ac Stark shift -674 nm ac Stark shift -422 nm ac Stark shift -gravitational redshift

 Several other systematic effects did not produce a measurable bias, but do contribute to the overall uncertainty of SrIOC1 and are included in the uncertainty budget.
-A full uncertainty budget for SrIOC1 for the evaluation period of MJD 60494 - 60504 is given in Tab.
+A full uncertainty budget for SrIOC1 for the evaluation period of MJD 60554 - 60559 is given in Tab.
 2.

-For this measurement, the 88Sr+secondary frequency standard was operated as in [1], except that the ultrastable 674 nm laser frequency was actively de-drifted using an acousto-optic modulator in a fiber-noise cancellation scheme (Fig. 1).
+For this measurement, the 88 Sr+secondary frequency standard was operated as in [1], except that the ultrastable 674 nm laser frequency was actively de-drifted using an acousto-optic modulator in a fiber-noise cancellation scheme (Fig. 1).
 The synthesizer was common to two fibre phase noise cancellation arms, the frequency standard arm and the comb arm.
 The synthesizer was moving the lockpoint to keep constant the laser frequency reaching both the 88Sr+frequency standard and the frequency comb.
 The 88Sr+clock data itself was used to inform the de-drifting algorithm.
+Note that the dedrifting stopped for the data taken between MJD 60555.6 and 60556.3 due to computer issues.
+The data was deemed valid so we included it in this submission.